Optimal estimation of Gaussian DAG models: Proof of lower bound

 \subsection{Proof of Theorem~\ref{thm:lb}}

-\begin{proof} Now we are ready to prove the lower bound results below.
-We will proceed with considering two ensembles: \paragraph{Ensemble A} In this ensemble, we consider all possible DAGs with bounded in-degree.
-Note that by Lemma~\ref{lem:lb:numdag}, we know $N\asymp dq\log d/q$, it remains to provide an upper bound for the KL divergence between any two distributions within the class.
+\begin{proof} We consider two ensembles: \paragraph{Ensemble A} In this ensemble, we consider all possible DAGs with bounded in-degree.
+Note that by Lemma~\ref{lem:lb:numdag}, we know $N\asymp dq\log(d/q)$, it remains to provide an upper bound for the KL divergence between any two distributions within the class.
 For any two $F_j,F_k\in \mathcal{F}_{d,q}(\beta_{\min},\sigma^2,M)$, denote their covariance matrices to be $\Sigma_j,\Sigma_k$.
 Due to Gaussianity, It is easy to see that

 Therefore, we can establish the first lower bound that

 \paragraph{Ensemble B} For this ensemble, we consider the DAGs with exactly one edge $u\to v$ and coefficient $\beta_{\min}$, denoted as $\gr^{uv}$.
 There are 2 directions and $d(d-1)/2$ many edges, so the cardinality of this ensemble would be $N=d(d-1)\asymp d^2$.
 Then denote the distribution defined according to $G^{uv}$ as $F^{uv}$, the log likelihood